Related videos:

 The company received at least $16.4 million from five state agencies in just three days, according to the reviewed payment records.

-These contracts were awarded without public bidding and utilized legal exemptions designed for medical services, which, according to experts in ethics and administrative law, violates state procurement law.
+These contracts were awarded without public bidding and utilized legal exemptions designed for medical services, which, according to experts in ethics and administrative law, violates the state procurement law.

 “This seems more like a political operation than a public health campaign,” he commented.